healthykitchen101/healthykitchen101.com/blenders/reviews/betty-crocker/betty-crocker-hand-blender-bc-1303ck.md

 The blender is designed with a dual-speed functionality, accessible via two buttons located on its front.
 When toggling between these speeds, we notice a significant and clear alteration in the rotational velocity of the blades.

-### Blending Shaft
+### 4.0 - Blending Shaft

-Material:
+Material: Stainless steel

-Type:
+Type: Sharp Blade

-Guard Material:
+Guard Material: Plastic

-Blade Count:
+Blade Count: 2

-Removable:
+Removable: Yes

-Dishwasher Safe:
+Dishwasher Safe: Yes

+Our testing of the Betty Crocker blender revealed two main issues: the blending shaft is prone to breaking under heavy use, and the two-prong blade tends to rust prematurely.

-### Beaker
+### 10 - Beaker

-Material:
+Material: Plastic

-Capacity:
+Capacity: 20 oz

-Measurements:
+Measurements: Yes

 Weight:

 Height:

-Dishwasher Safe:
+Dishwasher Safe: Yes

 ### Power Cord